OrthogonalScribe/OrthogonalScribe.github.io/content/lc-332-reconstructing-itinerary/index.md

 ```

-## Performance
+## Performance tuning

 While the above solutions are sufficiently fast to serve as LeetCode submissions, spending a bit of time thinking about performance can be useful for future problems that have some overlap with this one.

 The loglinear time complexity stems from us needing to find the lexicographically minimal Eulerian trail.
 As an aside, in scenarios where any Eulerian trail is acceptable, we can skip the edge or neighbor ordering and achieve $\mathcal{O}(|V| + |E|)$[^tum_complexity].

 Looking a bit closer, the precise requirement is to always choose the next lexicographically smallest neighbor to traverse when processing a particular vertex.
 This gives us the first performance knob we can tweak.
 Our Python solution achieves that ordered processing by globally sorting all edges in descending order and using lists as stacks, but this is not strictly necessary—we only need per-vertex ordering.
 Thus, in our C++ solution we use a min priority queue (the same can be done in Python using [heapq](https://docs.python.org/3/library/heapq.html)).
 While this is still loglinear, the log factor is now the largest outdegree of a vertex in the graph, which can be a notable difference in the general case.
-Within the constraints of the LeetCode problem, $|E| < 300$ means that the best case scenario (maximum outdegree of 1) might enjoy up to an 8x speedup (of that part of the code specifically) compared to the worst case scenario.
+Within the constraints of the LeetCode problem, $|E| \le 300$ means that the best case scenario (maximum outdegree of 1) might enjoy up to a 7x speedup (of that part of the code specifically) compared to the worst case scenario.

 However, this is ignoring constant factors in both the ordering steps and the rest of the algorithm, as well as data locality and other practical concerns.
 As usual, it is best to measure to ensure the theoretical improvements translate into real speedups.